Registration is open. See Logistics for details or go directly to the [Workspace] to register.

 Goals and Scope

-The 2022 workshop is a follow-up of the first two Brest meeting on "Technologies for Observing and Monitoring Plastics in the Oceans" in 2018 and "Marine Debris Indicators: What’s Next?" in 2019.
+The 2022 workshop is a follow-up of the first two Brest Workshops on "Technologies for Observing and Monitoring Plastics in the Oceans" in 2018 and "Marine Debris Indicators: What’s Next?" in 2019.

 This workshop follows the IEEE special session entitled "Marine Litter: Solutions for Monitoring, Mitigation and Prevention" taking place on Sept 27, 2022 during the Sea Tech Week®, Sept.
 26-30 2022, in BREST, France.